NLnetLabs/cascade/doc/manual/source/key-management.rst

 For example, ``UpdateDnskeyRrset`` is paired with either ``ReportDnskeyPropagated`` or ``WaitDnskeyPropagated``.

-A key roll starts with the ``start-roll`` step, which creates new keys.
+A key roll starts with the :subcmd:`start-roll` step, which creates new keys.
-The next step, ``propagation1-complete`` has a TTL argument which is the maximum of the TTLs of the Report actions.
-The ``cache-expired1`` and ``cache-expired2`` have no associated actions.
-They simply require waiting for the TTL (in seconds) reported by the previous ``propagation1-complete`` or ``propagation2-complete``.
-The ``propagation2-complete`` step is similar to the ``propagation1-complete`` step.
-Finally, the ``roll-done`` step typically has associated Wait actions.
+The next step, :subcmd:`propagation1-complete` has a TTL argument which is the maximum of the TTLs of the Report actions.
+The :subcmd:`cache-expired1` and :subcmd:`cache-expired2` have no associated actions.
+They simply require waiting for the TTL (in seconds) reported by the preceding :subcmd:`propagation1-complete` or :subcmd:`propagation2-complete` steps.
+The :subcmd:`propagation2-complete` step is similar to the :subcmd:`propagation1-complete` step.
+Finally, the :subcmd:`roll-done` step typically has associated Wait actions.
 These actions are cleanup actions and are harmless but confusing if they are skipped.

 Control over Automation
 """""""""""""""""""""""